 Prior to October 1 of each year, the budget is legally adopted by the Council's Board.
 The budget is prepared based on the accrual basis of accounting which is the same basis of accounting used to reflect actual revenues and expenditures recognized in accordance with accounting principles generally accepted in the United States of America.
 The Council does not adopt individual budgets for each fund type.
-All budget amounts presented in the Combined Statements of Revenues, Expenditures and Changes in Fund Balance - Budget and Actual have been adjusted for budget revisions approved by the Council's Board as of September 2016.
+All budget amounts presented in the Combined Statements of Revenues, Expenditures and Changes in Fund Balance.